tdefriess/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JS library specilized to make creating interactive UI easier, and to combine all elements of a component--HTML, CSS, and JS--into one single component within one file.
+In addition it seeks to solve the problem of highly interactive UI by providing a virtual DOM that is tracked by React which is then used to only update the DOM, and only specific elements, any time there is a change to the virtual DOM.

 - [ ] What does it mean to _think_ in react?

+To think in react means to consider what have traditionally been separate pieces of a component, the HTML to give meaning, the CSS to give style, and the JS to give functionality as all part of the same problem to be solved.
+Additionally, it means thinking in terms of changes to the DOM via the React virtual DOM.

 - [ ] Describe state.

+State is a private property of a given function that is tracked by React.
+When the state changes, React will run the function call again and then update the DOM with any changes to the React virtual DOM.

 - [ ] Describe props.

+Props are the properties that are passed from a parent function to a child function in a separate component module.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are function calls that only run any time there is a change in state.
+In order to sync effects to a specific change in state or props, you must add them to the final argument of useEffect within an array.

 ## Project Set Up